 The art world has been slow to get online.
 But young artists are increasingly partnering with edgy digital start-ups to turn their creative passion into cash and reach new audiences - even if the big bucks are elsewhere.

-, the biggest of its kind in the world, follows in June.
+Art Cologne, Germany's largest art fair, opens its doors on April 15 and Art Basel, the biggest of its kind in the world, follows in June.
 Both fairs have long traditions and draw tens of thousands of visitors each year.
 And both are primarily designed to be tangible: Visitors can experience art with at least most of their five senses.

 The works of art on site are accompanied by gallery representatives equipped with freshly printed catalogues that still smell like ink.
 Though the Internet is omnipresent even for established art fairs, it serves a tangential role.
 As Art Cologne director Daniel Hug puts it, the Internet is primarily a communication accelerator between galleries and collectors, who no longer have to send and receive slides of artworks.

 "Most collectors want see a piece of art with their own eyes before they go for it," he said.
 Even if the paintings or sculptures are often reserved in advance, the decision to buy follows a personal inspection at the fair, he added.

 Nevertheless, online art sales are steadily growing, with 2.5 billion euros in revenue in 2013, according to the annual report of the European Fine Art Fair (TEFAF) found.
 The sum might sound large, but it represents only five percent of the art and antiques sales worldwide.
 But things are changing, thanks to a growing number of young, tech-savvy artists who are at home on the web.